aurorascharff/next15-account-selector/STEPS.md

 - However, the toast is not yet in sync with the UI update.
 Edge case of UI after an await, we need another startTransition to ensure the toast is shown after the UI update.
 Will not be needed in future React versions.
 - This is just one simple example, theres so much power in transitions.

-## Use Server Function for the mutation

-- Now the API call.
-Let's replace this with a function call to the server, switchAccount.
-- (Create new file auth.ts with "use server", copy the API code.
-Call the server function inside the onClick.
-Type safe.)
-- Call the server function inside the onClick instead of API.
-Showcase server function in account.ts.
-We can with React 19 server functions call server code from the client as a function, it creates a hidden API endpoint.
-Here setting the cookie simulating switching accounts.
-Erroring if the account is not active.
-- Type safe with RPC.
-- Delete api code and api layer.
-No type safety here by the way, I just deleted the endpoint but there was no way to know.
-- Update the toast code to use response.error.
-Test it.
-It still works!
-- Replace router.refresh with refresh inside the server function, so that the page is revalidated and the new account and data is fetched from the server.
-Remove router.

 ## Add useOptimistic for the optimistic update

 - What about the current setState optimistic update here.
 It adds this additional code with this manual rollback.
 Imagine if we had more logic, the rollback would get increasingly complex.